iCliniq Logo

 Introduction:

 Foot odor is a common medical condition.
 It happens when sweat builds up, resulting in the growth of bacteria on the skin.
-The smell, however, is not due to the sweat, but it is due to the byproduct of bacteria on the feet.
+The smell, however, is not due to sweat; it is due to the byproduct of bacteria on the feet.
 These bacteria contribute to bad odors.
 Smelly feet are otherwise known as Bromodosis.
 Even though it is uncomfortable, it is a treatable condition.
-There are multiple self-care methods like maintaining foot hygiene that helps in keeping the foot dry and eliminate foot odor.
+Multiple self-care methods, like maintaining foot hygiene, help keep the foot dry and eliminate odor.

 What Are the Common Causes and Risk Factors of Smelly Feet?